FactomProject/FactomDocs/factomDataStructureDetails.md

 An Entry is the element which carries user data.
 An Entry Reveal is essentially this data.

-The Defined Fields (DF) are a part of the Entry which have byte sequence lengths that must be known by Factom.
-The two data types in the DF are Chain Name and External IDs.
+The External IDs are a part of the Entry which have byte sequence lengths that must be known by Factom.
+The first entry in a Factom Chain uses the External IDs to define the Chain Name.
+Other Entries can use the External IDs as their application dictates.

-If the Entry is the first of a certain ChainID in Factom, the DFs are interpreted as a Chain Name.
-If it is not the first Entry, then the DFs are interpreted as External IDs.
+To be valid, the External IDs are parsed and the end of the last field must match the defined length for the External IDs as defined in the header.

-To be valid, the DF header is parsed and the end of the last field must match the defined length of the header.
+External IDs (ExtID) are intended to provide any sort of tagging information for entries that applications may find useful.
+Keys to databases are likely to be a common use.
+External IDs are simply data to Factom, and are not used in the consensus algorithm.

-External IDs (ExtID) are intended to serve as keys to databases.
-They are not required for Factom usage.
-The data content is not checked for validity, or sanitized, as it is only viewed as binary data.
+External IDs and entry data content is not checked for validity, or sanitized, as it is only viewed as binary data.

 | data | Field Name | Description |